AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-labels.md

   <tr>
    <td colname="col1"> <p>None </p> </td>
    <td colname="col2"> <p>This variable does not contain an ID that will be used for Data Privacy requests. </p> </td>
-   <td colname="col3"> <p>You need to set one of these other labels only if this field contains an ID that you will use when submitting access or delete requests through the Data Privacy API or UI. </p> </td>
+   <td colname="col3"> <p>You need to set one of these other labels only if this field contains an ID that you will use when submitting access or delete requests through the [Privacy Service API](https://experienceleague.adobe.com/docs/experience-platform/privacy/api/overview.html?lang=en) or UI. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>ID-DEVICE </p> </td>